 Participants

 The research complies with all relevant ethical regulations, and was approved by the Research Ethics Committee of University College London (study ID number 1260/003).
 Participants will be recruited via Prolific, and will give informed consent prior to their participation.
 They will be selected based on their acceptance rate (>95%) and for being native English speakers.
-For each experiment, we will collect data until we reach 320 included participants for each of our hypotheses (after applying our pre-registered exclusion criteria).
+We will collect data until we reach 320 included participants for each of our hypotheses (after applying our pre-registered exclusion criteria).
 The entire experiment will take 3 minutes to complete (median completion time in our pilot data: 3:06 minutes).
 Participants will be paid £0.38 for their participation, equivalent to an hourly wage of £7.6.

-Experiment 1
+Procedure

 Participants will first be instructed about the visual search task.
 Specifically, that their task is to report, as accurately and quickly as possible, whether a target stimulus was present (press ‘J’) or absent (press ‘F’).
 Then, practice trials will be delivered, in which the target stimulus is a rotated T, and distractors are rotated Ls.
 The purpose of the practice trials is to familiarize participants with the structure of the task.
 For these practice trials the number of items will always be 3.
 Practice trials will be delivered in small blocks of 6 trials each, and the main part of the experiment will start only once participants respond correctly on at least five trials in a block (see Figure 1).

-Figure 1: Design for experiments 1-3.
+Figure 1: Experimental design.
 Top panel: each visual search trial will start with a screen indicating the target stimulus.
 The search display will remain visible until a response is recorded.
 To motivate accurate responses, the feedback screen will remain visible for one second following correct responses and for four seconds following errors.
-Middle panel: after reading the instructions, participants will practice the visual search task in blocks of 6 trials, until they reach an accuracy level of 0.83.
+Middle panel: after reading the instructions, participants will practice the visual search task in blocks of 6 trials, until they reach an accuracy level of 83% correct or higher (at most one error per block of 6 trials).
 Bottom panel: the main part of the experiment will comprise 12 trials only, in which the target will be a red circle.
 Unbeknown the subjects, only trials 5-8 (Block 2) will be target-present trials, and the remaining trials will be target-absent trials.
 Each 4-trial block will follow a 2 by 2 design, with factors being set size (4 or 8) and distractor type (color or conjunction; blue circles only or blue circles and red squares, respectively).
-In experiment 2, Blocks 1 and 3 will comprise Target Present trials, and block 2 Target Absent trials.
-In block 2 of experiment 3, blue circles will be replaced with green circles.

 In the main part of the experiment, participants will look for a red circle among blue circles or a mixed array of blue circles and red squares.
 Set sizes will be 4 or 12, resulting in a 2-by-2 design (search type: color or color×shape, by set size: 4 or 12).
 Critically, and unbeknown to subjects, the first four trials will always be target-absent trials (one of each set-size × search-type combination), presented in randomized order.
 These trials will be followed by the four corresponding target-present trials, presented in randomized order.
 The final four trials will again be target-absent trials, presented in randomized order.